FOREX-Yen rally slackens off, all eyes on ECB meeting

 * Japan core CPI up, does little to dissipate lowered BOJ easing expectations

-* Revised Q1 US GDP disappoints, but shrugged off as historical (Adds Swedish crown move, new quotes, updates prices)
+* Revised Q1 U.S. GDP disappoints, but shrugged off as historical (New throughout, changes dateline from previous SYDNEY/TOKYO)

 By Patrick Graham

-LONDON, May 30 The yen levelled off on Friday but still looked set to rack up its strongest gains for months after a jumbled week of currency moves that has broadly seen the dollar inch higher and the euro and sterling fall.
+LONDON, May 30 The yen levelled off on Friday but still looked set to rack up its best gains for months after a jumbled week of currency moves that has broadly seen the dollar strengthen and the euro and sterling fall.

-Attention is now firmly focused on next week's European Central Bank policy meeting, expected to deliver more policy easing.
-It comes at a time when the conviction that the Bank of Japan would also take more action this summer has been shaken, underpinning a rise for the yen to almost four-month highs against the euro.
+Attention is now firmly focussed on next week's European Central Bank policy meeting, expected to deliver more policy easing.
+It comes at a time when the conviction of many that the Bank of Japan would do similarly this summer has been shaken, underpinning the rise for the yen to three-month highs against the euro.

 Likewise, while the dollar has gained this week, U.S. Treasury yields have fallen and dealers said there was talk of some substantial fund option bets on the yen strengthening to as little as 98 per dollar over the next month.

 "We still have a bias towards a weaker dollar.
-Against the yen in particular there is still the danger of some sort of a snapback, just to clear out some stale yen shorts," Adam Cole, global head of FX strategy with RBC Capital Markets in London, said.
+Against the yen in particular there is still the danger of some sort of a snapback, just to clear out some stale yen shorts," said Adam Cole, global head of FX strategy with RBC Capital Markets in London.

-Those with "short" positions - or bets that the yen will weaken - have been squeezed by an almost 3-percent march higher for the Japanese currency since early April, driven in part by the fading of expectations for more easing from the BoJ.

-The euro has also fallen almost 3 percent against the dollar in the past three weeks, hammered by expectations that the ECB will deliver a substantial blow by pumping more cash into the euro zone economy and lower market interest rates.
+The euro has fallen almost 3 percent in the past three weeks, hammered by expectations that the ECB will deliver a substantial blow to pump more cash into the euro zone economy and lower market interest rates.

-That euro move has left the market looking divided, however, on whether the single currency can fall any further, whatever the ECB does next week.
-Cole is one of those who believes strong action next Thursday is already fully accounted for.
+That move has left the market looking divided, however, on whether the euro can fall any further, whatever the ECB does next week.
+Cole is one of those who believes a strong course of action by the bank next Thursday is fully in the price.

 BOJ